tomedunn/the-finished-book/_monsters/monster-manual-2024/monster-manual-2024.md

 \end{align}

 Despite this relatively small change, a lot changed behind the scenes for MM 2024 monsters around their HP values.
 Most significant were the changes to damage resistances and immunities.
 Specifically, for the physical damage types: bludgeoning, piercing, and slashing damage.
+-->

+While the overall trend for hit points doesn't appear to have changed, there were significant changes behind the scenes for MM 2024 monsters.
+Most significant were the changes to damage resistances and immunities.
+Specifically, for the physical damage types: bludgeoning, piercing, and slashing damage.

 Roughly $$25\%$$ of MM 2014 monsters had some form of resistance or immunity to physical damage types, but with the caveat that the damage come from non-magical sources.
 For MM 2024 monsters this has been entirely redone.
 The caveat for magical physical damage has been eliminated and monsters that had these traits have been updated.